omegaml/omegaml/docs/source/guide/cli/cloud.rst

 Viewing the cloud status
 ------------------------

-View important aspects of your omega|ml cloud environment.
+View important aspects of your omega-ml cloud environment.

 Runtime
 +++++++